Prime-Holding/rx_bloc/README.md

-Code generator for [rx_bloc](https://github.com/Prime-Holding/RxBloc "rx_bloc") that makes your BlocS zero-boilerplate.
+Code generator for [rx_bloc](https://github.com/Prime-Holding/RxBloc "rx_bloc") that makes your BloC zero-boilerplate.

 #### How this package can help you.
 Often to make your code-base consistent you need to stick to some conventions, which sometimes leads to boilerplate.

 > In computer programming, boilerplate is the term used to describe sections of code that have to be included in many places with little or no alteration.
 It is more often used when referring to languages that are considered verbose, i.e. the programmer must write a lot of code to do minimal jobs.

-Apparently [rx_bloc](https://github.com/Prime-Holding/RxBloc "rx_bloc") is not an exception.
-As creating new BloCs you might need to write some repetitive code to keep BloCs API consistent.
+Apparently, [rx_bloc](https://github.com/Prime-Holding/RxBloc "rx_bloc") is not an exception.
+As creating new BloC you might need to write some repetitive code to keep BloC's API consistent.
 This package benefits of possibility to create custom annotations as generates all needed boilerplate code instead of you.
 Doing so the BloC itself becomes zero-boilerplate as the rest is handled by the generator.

-#### Avaialbe annotations
+#### Available annotations

 * @RxBloc()
 * @RxBlocIgnoreState()
 * @RxBlocEvent() TODO

 ## @RxBloc()
-In order to get a clue how actually this annotation would help you let's assume we need to show to the user news feed as have the following BloC:
+In order to get a clue how actually this annotation would help you let's assume you need to show to the user news feed as have the following BloC:

 ```dart
 abstract class NewsBlocEvents {